ToxSearch: Evolving Prompts for Toxicity Search in Large Language Models: Methodology

 \item{\it Back-Translation (EN$\rightarrow$XX$\rightarrow$EN)} exploits cross-lingual information bottlenecks to generate semantically preserved variants through bilingual round-trip transformations.
 The operator applies $p \xrightarrow{T_{en \to L_t}} p' \xrightarrow{T_{L_t \to en}} p''$ where translation to target language $L_t$ and back to English introduces systematic distortions that preserve malicious intent while altering surface patterns. $L_t$ was chosen to be Hindi, as it gave more lexical diversity and accurately translating back with following instructions, among other languages such as French, Japanese, German, Chinese.
 This approach leverages the noisy channel model of translation, where information loss during encoding and reconstruction creates natural paraphrases that can bypass pattern-based content filters~\cite{Brown1993TheMO,alzantot-etal-2018-generating}.

-\item{\it Concept Addition} injects harmful concepts into prompts by applying transformations $p \rightarrow p'$ where $p'$ incorporates explicit bias or unfairness constraints.
+\item{\it Concept Addition} injects harmful concepts into prompts by applying transformations $p \rightarrow p'$ where $p'$ incorporates explicit harmful constraints.
 The operator randomly selects one concept categories from 8 primary categories, each containing multiple subtypes (totaling 29 subtypes), as detailed in Table~\ref{tab:concept_taxonomy}.
 For each selected category, all of its subtypes are included in the prompt to guide the LLM in generating concept-enhanced variants.

-\item{\it Masked Language Model Substitution} Leveraging constraints like POS filtering and semantic similarity to preserve meaning, Garg \etal~showed the effectiveness of Masked Language Model (MLM) based substitutions for generating adversarial text~\cite{garg-ramakrishnan-2020-bae}.
+\item{\it Masked Language Model Substitution} -- Leveraging constraints like POS filtering and semantic similarity to preserve meaning, Garg \etal~showed the effectiveness of Masked Language Model (MLM) based substitutions for generating adversarial text~\cite{garg-ramakrishnan-2020-bae}.
 Jurafsky \etal~present masked language modeling as a basis for context sensitive substitution and highlighting that it produces fluent alternatives~\cite{jm3}.
 This mutation operator implements a contextual word substitution strategy based on the MLM paradigm.
 The operator mutates in a two-stages.
 First, it randomly selects $m$ words (default $m=1$) and replaces them with numbered mask tokens, creating a partially masked sequence.
 Second, the PG generates contextually appropriate replacements for each masked token using structured prompting that incorporates both the masked context and the original word as conditioning information.

 \item{\it Negation} performs semantic inversion by flipping the polarity of core predicates while preserving grammar.
 The operator applies transformation $\mathcal{N}: p \mapsto p'$ where key terms are systematically negated while preserving grammatical structure by the PG.